qurit-frizi/TMTV-Net/README.md

 Feel free to explore and adapt the provided commands based on your specific folder structure or naming conventions.
 This Docker setup ensures a consistent and reproducible environment for running TMTV-Net inference.

 ## Usage
 TMTV-Net is shared for research-use only.
 COMMERCIAL USE IS PROHIBITED for the time being.
-For further information please email
+For further information please email frizi@bccrc.ca

 ## 📖 Citations (to be updated based on the revision result)
 Please cite the following paper if you use TMTV-Net for your research: